Pfadfinder

 - Young people aged 12–14

-- Teens ready for more independence
+- Teens ready for greater independence

-- Children who enjoy challenge and adventure
+- Young people who enjoy challenge and problem-solving

 What it offers

-- Leadership and practical skills
+- Practical and survival skills

-- Strong friendships and teamwork
+- Strong friendships built on teamwork and trust

 Venturers